 To celebrate the Chicago chapter’s anniversary, Greenstein is curating Don’t Iron While the Strike is Hot: Chicago-NOW’s Fight for Equality, an exhibit in UIC’s Richard J. Daley Library that uses documents, photographs, and other memorabilia from its collection to document the local group’s fight for gender equality.
 The collection had been previously donated to UIC and consists of “hundreds and hundreds” of boxes of items, he said.

-Don’t Iron While the Strike is Hot: Chicago-NOW’s Fight for Equality is free and open to the public through December 22, 2017.
+Don’t Iron While the Strike is Hot: Chicago-NOW’s Fight for Equality is free and open to the public.

 University of Illinois at Chicago